Skip to Content

 How do I know if my Toshiba TV screen needs replacing?

 Some Toshiba LCD TVs have a backlight to illuminate the screen.
-If the backlight malfunctions or burns out, your TV will show a black screen.
+If it turns out, your TV will show a black screen.

 To check this, turn off all the lights in your room and shine a flashlight on the TV screen.

-If you see a picture on the screen, the backlight is burnt out, and you may need to repair or replace the TV.
+If you see a picture on the screen, and you may need to repair or replace the TV.

 Furthermore, the power supply board can be faulty, but you can fix the issue by changing your TV power board.
 Also, the Toshiba TV panel often develops an issue resulting in a black screen.
 You can either repair the screen or buy a new TV in this case.